Mehregan-Gognia/NASA-Wallpaper/README.md

 Getting a NASA API key
 ----------------------
 1. Go to https://api.nasa.gov
-2. Sign up (if needed) and generate an API key.
+2. Sign up and generate an API key.
 3. Keep the key handy — you'll add it to your environment or a config file.

 Installation
 ------------
-Update this section to match the repository implementation.
-Example instructions for two common stacks:

 Python (example)
 ```bash
 # create venv